 What opportunities will this course give me?

 You can progress to other photography courses such as the more comprehensive Digital Photography or Introduction to Adobe Photoshop.
+Please browse the website for further details.

 What will I be learning?